niklasp/kitty-explorer/tutorial-1.md

 Kitty Part 1

 You are reading part 1/3 on how to create a nifty front-end for your favorite NFT collection on singular.app using the latest web frameworks with advanced caching mechanisms.

 # In part 1 you will learn

 - How to get a json dump of RMRK NFTs
 - How RMRK NFTs are stored
-- How to use react + nextjs to show that data
+- How to use react + nextjs to create a fast serverless front-end
 - How to use static site generation for fast site creation
 - How to create a nice UI / UX
 - How to host the app on vercel

+If you already know all that, you can skim this tutorial and wait for the second part.

 Part 2 will focus on the usage of an API to periodically refresh the UI with fresh data from the blockchain, adding some simple statistics (e.g. floor price) and filter + sorting.
 Part 3 will cover realtime updates and notifications as well as. advanced statistics (e.g. past purchases).